Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 Special notes when sourcing from China

-• Highest risk area: fake, expired, or out of scope certificates.
+• Highest risk area: fake, expired, or out-of-scope certificates.

 • Operational reality: longer lead times and holiday shutdowns make the backup supplier plan even more valuable.